TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File_Structure.md

 ## Solution Files

-Any documentation or other non-specific files/documents belong into the ´Solution Files´ folder.
+Any documentation or other non-specific files/documents belong into the Â´Solution FilesÂ´ folder.

 ## Tests

-All Testing Projects belong into the ´Tests´ folder. <br>
+All Testing Projects belong into the Â´TestsÂ´ folder. <br>
 These Projects are to be labeled as such: {Name}Tests.csproj